About the MBLEx

 FSMTB Massage & Bodywork Licensing Exam (MBLEx)

-(Updated for 2024) The Massage & Bodywork Licensing Examination (MBLEx) is the most often required test of entry-level massage therapist competency in the US.
-This article provides an outline and content breakdown of the MBLEx content areas that you can expect to see on the massage exam.
-You will also learn about the MBLEx application requirements and find links to helpful resources to help you prepare for the massage licensing exam.
-Currently 46 states regulate the massage profession at the state level.
-Of these, 44 states (plus DC and Puerto Rico) utilize the MBLEx exam in their massage license application process.
+(Updated for 2026) The Massage & Bodywork Licensing Examination (MBLEx) is the most widely required test of entry-level massage therapist competency in the United States.
+This article provides an overview of the MBLEx exam, including a breakdown of the seven content areas, current pass rates, application requirements, and links to helpful resources to help you prepare for the massage licensing exam.
+Currently, 49 U.S. states and territories regulate the massage therapy profession.
+Of these, 46 jurisdictions use the MBLEx as part of their massage therapy license application process.
+The three that do not use the MBLEx are New York (which has its own state exam), Hawaii (which has its own state exam), and California (which does not currently require a licensing exam).

 The Federation of State Massage Therapy Boards (FSMTB) created and administers the test.
 The FSMTB is a non-profit organization that was established in 2005.
 Its mission is to support member state boards by simplifying and standardizing the licensing process, and ensuring the competency of massage license applicants.